 Shiretoko

-Shiretoko holds rich, correlated terrestrial and marine ecosystems that are influenced by seasonal ice in its sea waters.
+Shiretoko holds rich, correlated terrestrial and marine ecosystems influenced by seasonal ice in its sea waters.

-The peninsula’s forests are home to a variety of wildlife, including brown bears, deer and foxes.
-Its biodiversity is very important for salmon, migratory birds and sea mammals, including sea lions.
-Life in the sea, rivers and forests interacts via salmonid species swimming upstream to spawn and becoming food resources for terrestrial animals.
+The peninsula’s forests are home to various wildlife, including brown bears, deer, and foxes.
+Its biodiversity is very important for salmon, migratory birds and sea mammals, such as sea lions.
+Life in the sea, rivers, and forests interacts via salmonid species swimming upstream to spawn and becoming food resources for terrestrial animals.

-Community Perspective: Utoro is the tourist hub for this park, from here you can take a cruise along the coast or a bus ride to the Five Lakes.
+Community Perspective: Utoro is the tourist hub for this park, from here you can take a cruise along the coast (beware of frequent cancellations) or a bus ride + hike to the Five Lakes.
 Be aware that the season lasts only until late September (and essentially starts only in July), and that it can get very cold afterward.
+The season with the most bear activity is May-July.

 Map of Shiretoko